jerwil/Alarm_Clock_Simon/README.md

 *Real Time Clock*

 The DS 1307 real time clock requires a crystal, resistors, and a 3V battery.
-It communicates to the ATMega328 by the I²C protocol.I started out using a breakout board kit for prototyping, for for the final design, all the support hardware was put onto the alarm clock circuit board.
+It communicates to the ATMega328 by the I²C protocol.I started out using a breakout board kit for prototyping, but for the final design all the support hardware was put onto the alarm clock circuit board.

 *ATMega238, buttons, lights, and memory game*